 3: REAL ESTATE – Atlas (Domino) It could be lazy of me to describe Real Estate’s “Atlas” as “21st Century Byrdsian”, but that’s pretty much the vibe that they conjure up, and an absolutely joyful vibe it is too.
 Listening to this album on a cold, wet and windy English December day has the power to transport you to summertime on a Californian beach.

-2: REIGNING SOUND – Shattered (Merge) Greg Cartwright is the best American songwriter you’ve never heard of and, on “Shattered”, he’s honed Reigning Sound’s (largely) garage rock output into a brilliantly eclectic Stax era soulful, funky, country rock album replete with horns, strings, pedal steel and flourishes of Hammond organ.
+2: REIGNING SOUND – Shattered (Merge) Reigning Sound frontman Greg Cartwright is probably the best American songwriter you’ve never heard of, and “Shattered” is his most accomplished work yet.
+The band’s brand of garage rock is still evident, but it’s now been given a Stax era makeover.
+This is joyous stuff – a soulful, funky, country rock album awash with horns, strings, pedal steel and glorious stabs of Hammond organ.
 To hear it is to love it!

 1: BECK – Morning Phase (Capitol) Comparisons to 2002’s sublime “Sea Change” are inevitable but, as good as that album is, “Morning Phase” blows it out of the water.
 This is a record that could have been made at any time during the prodigious late 60’s/ early 70’s Laurel Canyon era and still been hailed as the classic that it most certainly is.
 It is an often mournful but always mellifluously beautiful suite of songs that luminaries such as Crosby, Stills, Nash or Young, The Byrds, Dylan, Nick Drake et al would have been proud to call their own.
 This is quite simply a stunning, timeless album and a career-best by some way.
 A worthy Number One!